 A Vision for Strong Families and a Strong Arkansas

-For years, our state has not provided adequate resources for important programs that benefit all Arkansans, while at the same time, cutting the tax revenue that would give the children of our state a bright future.
-And not properly investing in programs has had significant consequences: prior to the pandemic, the number of children without health insurance was rising.
-About 1 in 5 of Arkansas’s kids live in poverty.
-Arkansas has some of the highest rates of childhood trauma.
-Under-resourced public schools have students struggling to overcome the pandemic learning loss and attain grade-level scores in reading and math.
+Increasingly funds have been diverted from public schools, leaving students struggling to overcome the pandemic learning loss and attain grade-level scores in reading and math.
 Tens of thousands of families struggle to have enough food every day.
-And we continue to fail to rectify inequitable policies that cause Black, Indigenous, and people of color (BIPOC) Arkansans to face worse outcomes in health and wealth than White Arkansans.
-Compared to other states, Arkansas has been stagnant when considering the well-being of our children in our budgeting priorities.
+And the state continues to fail to rectify inequitable policies that cause Black, Indigenous, and people of color (BIPOC) Arkansans to face worse outcomes in health and wealth than White Arkansans.
+Compared to other states, Arkansas has been stagnant when considering the well-being of our children in its budgeting priorities.

 Becoming a state where every child has the chance to succeed, where families are strong, and where communities are healthy is within our power.
 With a state budget focused on helping Arkansas’s families have the resources they need to thrive, we can unleash the creativity and potential of our state’s next generation of community members and leaders.